 What is a roux?

 A roux is basically a thickening agent.
 It’s typically an equal amount of fat to flour, in this case butter and flour.
 It’s whisked together and cooked until the flour taste is no longer present and then mixed into liquid to thicken it.
 Here, it coats the vegetables, we then add the chicken stock and milk, and bring the mixture to a boil to thicken.

 - Vegetables: carrots, onion, celery, and plenty of garlic

 - Dry sherry: I LOVE to add this to my chicken noodle soup.
-It adds this subtle sweet nuttiness that I just adore.
+It adds a subtle sweet nuttiness I just adore.

 - Herbs: Dried (or fresh if you’ve got it!) thyme and bay leaves.
 Two essential items in a rich, flavorful chicken noodle soup.